A Guide to Insurance for Small Business Owners

 This type of insurance can provide coverage for circumstances such as:

 - Weather related damage

 It is recommended to review your policy documents to better understand what is included in your policy or to reach out to an agent to answer any questions you have before purchasing a policy.

 In an increasingly digital world, almost every small business owner is reliant on technology for their business operations.
 This increases the ease and convenience when offering your services to customers, but it also comes with the risk of cyber-attacks and incidents.

 What happens if your computer is hacked, and sensitive client information is leaked?
-What happens if there is a virus on company computers and you have to shut down your operations for a few hours?
+What happens if there is a virus on company computers?

 Cyber insurance can help to protect your small business from technological risks.
 These can range from data breaches, theft of intellectual property, hacking, and more.
 If your company manages or stores sensitive customer information online, or your daily business operations require the need for technology, you may want to consider having this type of insurance.

-It can provide coverage for costs related to lawsuits arising from a cyber-attack.
-It can also provide financial support when you attempt to restore the impacted data or to build up new systems to prevent another attack from taking place.
+It can provide coverage for costs related to legal fees arising from a cyber-attack.
+It can also provide financial support when you hire professionals to investigate the extent of impacted data or to determine the cause to prevent another attack from taking place.

 Workers' Compensation Insurance

 What happens if your workers get injured while performing services for your small business?
 You could be responsible for covering the financial impact of the injury but having workers' compensation insurance can help.
 Most states require businesses to have some form of workers' insurance.